 Born in Hertfordshire in 1968 I went to school in Watford and set up my own printing business at the age of 22.
 I fought North Southwark and Bermondsey in 1997 before standing as the Conservative candidate for Welwyn Hatfield in 2001, finally winning the same seat from Labour in 2005.

-I’m driven by a desire to achieve our long-term economic plan for our country and convinced that Britain’s best days are yet to come.
+I’m driven by a desire to achieve the Conservatives' long-term economic plan for our country and convinced that Britain’s best days are yet to come.